jhnbyrn/951-KLR-PAGES/ignition_timing_code.md

 	ret
 ```

 Recall that earlier we saw 22h.0 being used to control whether an extra half-tooth is counted before the ignition event.
 Here the current value of 22h.0 is preserved in the next counter calculation.
 The reason for preserving this is that we won't get another ref sensor interrupt before the next ignition event.
+Including it in our calculation here means that whatever half-tooth correction was calulated in the ref sensor routine will now propagate to the new event.

 Another interesting thing here is that we add the *existing* value of 2B.
 Wait, isn't that zero?
-We're in the speed sensor interrupt routine, in the path where 2B reached zero right?
+We're in the speed sensor interrupt routine, in the code path where 2B reached zero right?
 Well, yes but we exited the interrupt context, and later re-enabled the interrupt after firing the ignition event.
 So now we're just in a plain old routine that can be interrupted.
 And since 2B had previously reached zero, any subsequent interrupts will roll over to 255 and keep decrementing from there!
 So when we add our dwell calculation to 2B, an existing value of 255 has the effect of adding -1; 254 means -2 and so on.
 This makes sense because the dwell has already been on for that number of teeth.

 Note also that we subtract 1 from the whole tooth count.
 Recall that when preparing to fire the event earlier, we waited for an extra tooth that wasn't part of the count - so this corrects that.
 Now you might object to this, noting that the ref sensor routine already accounts for this by decrementing 2B.
-But remember that the ref sensor routine *overwrites* 2B with 2C - and as we'll see a little later, 2C doesn't have this sutraction baked in.
+But remember that the ref sensor routine *overwrites* 2B with 2C - and as we'll see a little later, 2C doesn't have this subtraction baked in.

 When we do integer division of an odd number of half-teeth, we lose one half-tooth.
 This lost bit is in the carry flag because the division was done with "rrc".
 So now we store this bit in 22h.0.
 As you saw earlier, this controls whether we'll delay ignition by an extra half-tooth or not.

 So now we have accounted for both sources of half-tooth error, with the final result in 22h.0.

-Now we return (to whatever was happening before the interrupt).
-We're in the dwell period now and the logic at the start of this routine will be repeated each time the speed sensor interrupt routine tune, until this new 2B counter value reaches zero.
+Now we return (to whatever was happening before the original interrupt).
+We're in the dwell period now and the logic at the start of this routine will be repeated each time the speed sensor interrupt routine runs, until this new 2B counter value reaches zero.
 When that happens, then p1.1 will be toggled again, turning the coil OFF to fire the spark, and when we get to the *if* statement we just looked at, we'll take the other branch, which we explore now:

 ```
 X00b8:	push	dph